by Texas Homesteader ~

 Since we have a laser printer I figured I could use this same procedure to make inexpensive custom labels for my glass jars.
 Thankfully it was easy!

-And I made similar labels for several repurposed glass jars in my pantry.
+I made these labels for several repurposed glass jars in my pantry.
 I have one for beans, one for rice and many others too.
 Cute!
 Here’s how we did it.

 I first printed the words for my labels in fun fonts using our laser printer – Pinto Beans – Brown Rice – Popcorn.
 Then I stuck a piece of shipping tape over each word that was printed and smoothed it down where there were no wrinkles in the tape.